DaniAffCH/Robotics2-stuff/README.md

 ### Installing

-Pay attention to the --recursive flag.
-It is required to clone the submodules as well.
+Pay attention to the `--recursive` flag.
+It is required to clone also the submodules.
 ```bash
 git clone --recursive https://github.com/DaniAffCH/Robotics2-stuff.git
 ```